Frontiers journals are at the top of citation and impact metrics

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, ESCI

-Nutritional Immunology welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Nutritional Immunology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to the section Nutritional Immunology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.